 For how to handle multiple authors, see 'Referencing Books'.

 Web page by an individual author or authors

 Ambrosino, B. (2014, July 11).
 The dance styles of So You Think You Can Dance, explained.
 Vox. https://www.vox.com/2018/7/13/17556030/sytycd-dance-styles-guide

 (Note: The title of the web page is in italics.
-After that goes the name of the website within which the web page exists (in regular text).
+After that goes the name of the website within which the web page exists (in regular text) - in this case "Vox".
 For a website by an individual author or authors, put the full date, if known.)

 Web page with corporate author (i.e. company/organisation)

 Employment New Zealand.
 (2020).
 Managing performance issues. https://www.employment.govt.nz/workplace-policies/employee-performance/managing-performance-issues/

 Web page with no author

 Paroxetine.
 (2018).
 Healthline. https://www.healthline.com/health/paroxetine-oral-tablet

 In-text citation (Paroxetine, 2018).